Eagle, Alaska

-Eagle (Tthee T’äwdlenn in Hän Athabascan) is a village on the south bank of the Yukon River near the Canada–US border in the Southeast Fairbanks Census Area, Alaska, United States.
+Eagle (Tthee T’äwdlenn in Hän Athabascan) is a village on the south bank of the Yukon River, near the Canada–US border in the Southeast Fairbanks Census Area in Alaska, United States.
 It includes the Eagle Historic District, a U.S. National Historic Landmark.
 The population was 86 at the 2010 census.
 Every February, Eagle hosts a checkpoint for the long-distance Yukon Quest sled dog race.

 Geography

 Eagle is located at 64°47′10″N 141°12′0″W (64.786022, -141.199917), in a straight line about 5.9 mi west of the border between Alaska and the Yukon Territory of Canada at the 141st meridian west.

 Eagle is on the southern bank of the Yukon River at the end of the Taylor Highway, near Yukon–Charley Rivers National Preserve.